D3lt4lph4/papers/docs/imageclassif/ram.md

 ## Brief

 The authors argue that applying convolutional neural networks to large image can be computationally expensive and thus aim to provide a new method to reduce this cost.
 The article describe a detection/classification workflow that simulate the way the human eye works.
-Rather than looking at the whole image and doing the classification, the agent looks at glimpse of the image and move his eye around to classify what it sees.
+Rather than looking at the whole image and to do the classification, the agent looks at glimpse of the image and move his eye around to classify what it sees.

 ## How Does It Work